-Time for a relaxing, siprit boasting night of DIY pink with good friends.
+Time for a relaxing, spirit boasting night of DIY punk with good friends.

-A small gang of us arrived in we thought good time, plastic glasses in hand, upstairs at the Sunderland’s Independent just in time for Little Rocket Records signings Lost Avenue hailing from Derry and Londonderry comprising of Dylan Bradley – Guitar / Vocals, Dualta Lewington – Bass / Backing Vocals and Dylan Bradley – Guitar / Vocals.
-Dualta Lewington – Bass / Backing Vocals and Michael Brown – Drums collectively deliver a tight more earthy and emotive entertaining set here on Wearside, if you haven’t caught them yet, I urge you to see them live, the trio deliver more than one firework in a warmly received set.
+A small gang of us arrived in what we thought was in good time, plastic glasses in hand, upstairs at the Sunderland’s Independent just in time for Little Rocket Records signings Lost Avenue hailing from Derry and comprising of Dylan Bradley on Guitar, Vocals, Dualta Lewington on Bass, Backing Vocals and Michael Brown sticks & Drums collectively deliver a tight more earthy, emotive and entertaining set here on Wearside, if you haven’t caught them yet, I urge you to see them live, the trio deliver more than one firework in a warmly received set.

-Much happier by Kent’s Spoliers, from early doors, the fact thar they got better and better, it was no surprise they’ve supported Penetration, although with a grin, inform us they drank most of the rider’s booze content probably helping Pauline and Rob and the band, it wears you down tour by tour.
+Much happier by Kent’s Spoliers, from early doors, the fact thar they got better and better, it was no surprise they’ve supported Penetration, although with a grin, inform us they drank most of the rider’s booze content probably helping Pauline and Rob and the band, it wears you down tour by tour drinking to abadon.
 Good quality from the off by Dan Goatham, Ben Davis, Leon Packer and Stuart Randall, expect lots more from the Canterbury band.

 Live photos: Lucy Nesbit Ferry